Juventus or Real Madrid? Zenit's Paredes wants choice after World Cup

-Zenit St Petersburg midfielder Leandro Paredes is hopeful of being presented with the opportunity to choose between joining Juventus or Real Madrid after the World Cup.
+Zenit midfielder Leandro Paredes is hopeful of being presented with the opportunity to choose between joining Juventus or Real Madrid after the World Cup.

-The 23-year-old developed into a talented playmaker in Serie A and is expected to go to the World Cup with Argentina in June, when he will be hoping to further his burgeoning reputation.
+The 23-year-old developed into a talented playmaker in Serie A and is expected to go to the World Cup with Argentina in June, where he will be hoping to further his burgeoning reputation.

 Paredes wants to be in a position to pick a switch to Juve or Madrid after Russia 2018, but he is not sure which way he would lean if the situation arose.